gaps-closure/emu/design-notes.md

 ## Bidirectional BITW Pass-through

-A gateway can pass data between enclaves, which cannot directly route to each other, by using two netcat commands to listen on the two ends of the gateway node.
+A gateway can pass data between enclaves, which cannot directly route to each other, by using netcat commands to listen to each enclave.
 ```
 mkfifo fifo
 nc -4 -k -t -l 10.0.1.2 12345 < fifo | nc -4 -k -t -l 10.1.1.2 12345 > fifo